Collegiate-Edu-Nation/chatbot-util/README.md

 ## Usage
 Before the FAQ can be extended by the LLM, the initial FAQ must be added to ~/.chatbot-util/

-A list of employees, phrases to substitute, and answers (each section being newline-delimited) must also be included in ~/.chatbot-util/Other.txt
+A list of employees, phrases to substitute, and answers must also be included in ~/.chatbot-util/Other.txt (see docs for more explanation)

-Once there, run the app:
+Once there, run the app

     nix run github:collegiate-edu-nation/chatbot-util

 <i>*Note: Ollama must be running in the background in order for the app to actually get a response- see <b>Setup</b> for commands.
 It's also worthwhile to make sure the LLMs are running on your GPU, otherwise responses are unbearably slow</i>

 This will create the extended FAQ in the same directory.
-Make sure to cover both CEN and Collegiate Edu-Nation as appropriate in cen_answers.txt, as Gemini gets confused.
+Make sure to cover both CEN and Collegiate Edu-Nation as appropriate in cen_answers.txt, as Gemini gets confused

 ## Advanced Usage
+### Verify results
+flake.nix contains a basic script for verifying that the output of running chatbot-util matches the preexisting Permutated.csv.
+This is very helpful for ensuring deterministic output over time

+Run this command to verify.
+If successful, 'verified' will be printed to console

+    nix develop github:collegiate-edu-nation/chatbot-util --command bash -c "verify"

+### Modifications
-To edit the code itself:
+To edit the code itself, clone this repo

     git clone https://github.com/camdenboren/chatbot-util.git

+Modify src as desired and commit the changes

+Run the app

-    modify files in src as desired (and add new files to setup.py) nix run /path/to/chatbot-util
+    nix run /path/to/chatbot-util